-So, you have a list of users who are already your customers but what about those who are ‘potential’ customers owing to the similar likes and interests they share with your existing customer base?
+So, you have a list of users who are already your customers.
+But what about those who are ‘potential’ customers that have similar likes and interests with your existing customer base?

-In order to grow, businesses need to reach out to new customers and targeting lookalike audiences lets you achieve exactly that.
+In order to grow, businesses need to reach out to new customers and target lookalike audiences.

 Sources of lookalike audience can be website visitors, Facebook page fans and people who downloaded your mobile app to name a few.
-Remember – the smaller the size of the lookalike audience, the better the performance because only then will you be reaching the most relevant users from the lookalike audience list.
+Remember – the smaller the size of the lookalike audience, the better the performance.
+Only then will you be reaching the most relevant users from the lookalike audience list.

 3. Use Google Analytics:

-Google Analytics offers a comprehensive view of customer insights pertaining to demographics, interests, purchase behaviors, digital habits and more such useful information.
+Google Analytics offers a comprehensive view of customer insights pertaining to demographics, interests, purchase behaviours, digital habits and more.
 It sure is a powerhouse of customer data that you must leverage while planning your Facebook ad campaigns.
 How, you ask?